HighPoint/aws-powershell-aerolite/README.md

 # AWS Step Functions and AWS Lambda Python Files

 The Step Function file is include inline in the YAML Cloudformation template.
-It is also found here -

 ```
   AWSPowerShellAerolite.json
 ```

-The AWS Lambda files -
+The AWS Lambda files are included inline in the YAML Cloudformation template.

 ```
  isWindowsMachineAvailable.py